icure/medtech-docs/sdks/how-to/how-to-manage-healthcare-elements.md

 )
 ```

-In this case, an array of Healthcare Elements is returned.

 :::caution

 Even if you associate a Healthcare Element to a Patient, the Patient does not have access to it unless you give access
 to them.

 :::

 ## Sharing a Healthcare Element with a Patient